What is a basal cell carcinoma?

 Alternatively, the basal cell carcinoma can be examined by a Pathologist at the time of removal, when it can be frozen, sliced up and examined under a microscope to give an answer within 30 – 45 minutes.
 This is called ‘frozen section’ and if the basal cell carcinoma is not completely removed, then more is removed to eliminate any left-over basal cell carcinoma during the same trip to hospital.
 This reduces the chances of having to go back to the hospital for a second operation if the basal cell carcinoma is not completely removed, and also reduces the chances of the basal cell carcinoma growing back in the future.

 Another type of surgery to remove a basal cell carcinoma is called Mohs’ micrographic surgery.
-This involves the removal of the affected skin that is then thoroughly examined under the microscope straight away to see if all the basal cell carcinoma has been removed.
+This involves the removal of the affected skin that is then thoroughly examined by a specially trained dermatologist under the microscope straight away to see if all the basal cell carcinoma has been removed.
 It differs from a ‘frozen section’ in that all of the cut surface is examined making the chance of any basal cell carcinoma being left behind extremely small.
 If any residual basal cell carcinoma is found at the edge of the excision, further skin is removed from that area and examined under the microscope and this process is continued until all the basal cell carcinoma is removed.

 This is a time consuming process and only undertaken for certain basal cell carcinomas in difficult anatomical areas if simpler surgery is not suitable.